-Press the oil seal (6) into the bearing cap (19) with the lip positioned as shown in Figure 2.
-Replace the bearing cap gasket (20) and secure the bearing cap to the bearing housing with the hardware (17 and 18).
+Press the oil seal (6B) into the bearing cap (19) with the lip positioned as shown in Figure 2.
+Replace the bearing cap gasket (20) and secure the bearing cap with the hardware (17 and 18).
 Be careful not to damage the oil seal lip on the shaft keyway.